 The HNSS Cemented TSITM Hip Stem is an anatomically curved tissue sparing implant.
 The patient's femoral neck is preserved during implant of the device.
-The stem has a polished surface finish.
+The stem has a polished surface finish and is intended for cemented fixation.

-Cemented Origin Hip Stem
+OriginTM Cemented Hip Stem